 Though mushrooms are often grouped with vegetables and fruits, they are actually fungi -- for that reason, they are in a class of their own, nutritionally speaking.
-Mushrooms do share some of the benefits of fruits and vegetables.
-They are low in calories, have no cholesterol and are virtually free of fat and sodium.
+Mushrooms are not a true vegetable in the sense that it does not have any leaves, roots, or seeds, and really does not need any light to grow.

 And that's not all.
 Mushrooms stand alone when it comes to some of the essential minerals and B-complex vitamins not easily found in produce.
 In addition, some contain substances that might prove to be useful in the treatment and prevention of serious diseases.

 Ancient Egyptians considered mushrooms to be food for the royals.
 The French adored the fungus and began harvesting them in caves during the seventeenth century.
 These famous fungi didn't reach popularity in the United States until the late 1800s.

 In general, mushrooms are fat free and very low in calories (1 cup weighs in at a mere 20 calories).
 They are rich in minerals like potassium, calcium, and selenium and contain some niacin and vitamin C. Japanese studies show that their high glutamic acid contgent may boost a body's immune function.

 Mushrooms are good sources of three hardworking B-complex vitamins -- riboflavin, niacin and pantothenic acid.
 They are all found in every cell in our body, helping release energy from the fat, protein and carbohydrate in our food.
 In addition: Riboflavin promotes healthy skin and good vision.

 Niacin helps make sure the digestive and nervous systems function as they should.